 Vitamin-D Awareness Campaign:

 We started this campaign by cutting a sun-shaped cake.
 Initially, we planned to freely distribute at least two lac sachets of vitamin D, but finally, we ended up giving more than 2.5 lac sachets towards the end of the campaign.
-Our campaign was extremely successful and we hope that our awareness efforts turns out to be fruitful to the public at large as well.
+Our campaign was extremely successful and we hope that our awareness efforts turn out to be fruitful to the public at large as well.

 Finally, we like to inform you (the readers), that by keeping the significance of Vitamin D in mind, should spend at least 15 to 20 minutes in the open sunlight to get sufficient amount of the mineral that is essential for the proper functioning of your body’s ecosystem.
-Our aim should be to build a society where such Vitamin D deficiencies becomes obsolete.
+Our aim should be to build a society where such Vitamin D deficiencies become obsolete.
 Let’s strive for the Vitamin D deficiency-free community.